alexatwoodhead/IRIS_Editor_IP_Safe/README.md

 Example of IRIS Editor launch with some 'not connecting' messages:
 <img width="1042" height="866" alt="image" src="https://github.com/user-attachments/assets/2807156f-2bea-4b27-aac4-3bed867097c0" />

-# VIM style editing
+# VIM style IRIS editing
 In open VSCode Editor, open the command pallate:

-[Shift} + [Control] + p
+[Shift] + [Control] + p

-Type:
-"Toggle VIM mode"
+Type: "Toggle VIM mode"

 Accept the selected option.

-Shortcut reminder with open code document.
+Shortcuts reminder with code document in view
-When vim mode is normal '-- NORMAL --' is displayed in lower tool bar.
+* When vim mode is normal '-- NORMAL --' is displayed in lower tool bar.
-When vim moode is insert '-- INSERT --' is displayed When vim mode is visual ( selecting text ) then "-- VISUAL --" is displayed Press [Escape ESC] key to exit current command and return to "NORMAL" mode.
+* When vim moode is insert '-- INSERT --' is displayed
+* When vim mode is visual ( selecting text ) then "-- VISUAL --" is displayed
+* Press [Escape ESC] key to exit current command and return to "NORMAL" mode.
+If not in normal, press escape key again.

+For default always on when opening vscode update the settings.json file to : "vim.disableExtension": false

 | Command | Keys | What it does |
 | --- | --- | --- |